-Google workers around world protest harassment, inequality
+Google workers around the world protest its corporate culture

-DUBLIN/NEW YORK (Reuters) - Over 1,000 Google employees and contractors in Asia, Europe and the United States staged brief midday walk-outs on Thursday, with more expected to follow at California headquarters, amid complaints of sexism, racism and unchecked executive power in their workplace.
+MOUNTAIN VIEW, Calif./NEW YORK (Reuters) - Thousands of Google employees and contractors staged brief midday walk-outs on Thursday at offices across Asia, Europe and North America to protest sexism, racism and unchecked executive power in their workplace.

+At Google’s global headquarters in Mountain View, California, hundreds of employees streamed into a courtyard.
+One large cardboard placard held by a worker said “Not OK Google,” a reference to the “OK Google” phrase used to activate Google’s voice-operated Assistant.

-Hundreds of women and men filed out of Google’s office in New York City and silently walked around the block for about 10 minutes around 11:00 a.m.
-ET.
+In New York City, women and men filed out of Google’s office and silently walked around the block for about 10 minutes.
 A few held sheets of paper with messages including “Respect for women.”

 Two blocks away, a larger crowd of people that appeared to number a thousand or more, including Google employees and New Yorkers not working for the company, filled a small park.
 Some held larger signs than those at the Google office, with more confrontational messages including “Time’s up Tech.”

-Google employees have been getting a lot of emails from managers and colleagues to participate in the walkout recently, he said.
+Google employees have been getting a lot of emails from managers and colleagues to participate in the walkout recently, Kneeland said.
 Just around 11 a.m., people started forming groups to leave the building.
 “We had engineers on our team bring their pagers since they were on-call, but that’s how we thought of the walkout.
 It’s important.”

+A few hundred people quietly sandwiched on a pedestrian median near San Francisco’s ferry building listened to a fellow employee yell from a megaphone, urging people to cheer as she called out different Google office buildings in the city in a sort of roll call of protest.

-The demonstrations follow a New York Times report last week that said Google in 2014 gave a $90 million exit package to Andy Rubin after the then-senior vice president was accused of sexual harassment.
+Organizers said demonstrations spanned dozens of Google office globally.
+The actions follow a New York Times report last week that said Google in 2014 gave a $90 million exit package to Andy Rubin after the then-senior vice president was accused of sexual harassment.

 Rubin denied the allegation in the story, which he also said contained “wild exaggerations” about his compensation.
 Google did not dispute the report.